Chapter 1: Not ready to accept

 Gohan cringed a bit at the accusing tone.
 "Will it make it better if I apologize?" he asked meekly.

 The other one rolled his eyes.
-"It is yourself you should apologize to.
-Apologize for all the guilt-tripping you have been needlessly doing."
+"It's yourself you should apologize to.
+Apologize for all the guilt-tripping you've been needlessly doing."

 The self-proclaimed Saiyan side sighed again.
 "There are two major activities defining our life.
-Studying and training.
-You study, not only because of mom, but because you crave knowledge.
-Yet you feel guilty because you are not training.
+Learning and training.
+You learn, not only because of mom, but because you crave knowledge.
+Yet you feel guilty because you aren't training.
 You train, not only because of dad, but because you like being strong and you enjoy the excitement and the power.
-Yet, you feel guilty because you are not studying."
+Yet, you feel guilty because you aren't learning."

 Gohan thought about that for a while, then slapped a hand to his face.
 "Great.
 I'm subconsciously psychoanalyzing myself amidst mortal combat against a cockroach on steroids."

 His other part mirrored his expression.
 "You just had to go and say something stupid, didn't you?
 Naive fool, it's because you reject part of your nature that you lost control.
 How do you expect to reign such huge power without a warrior's discipline and mindset?
 You were so overwhelmed, the power got to your head.
 Dad would have been alive if you didn't.
 Constantly.
 Push me back!"
 His eyes softened a bit at the other's crestfallen visage.
 "We can still use the Namekian Dragonballs to wish dad back.
 Dende will be happy to let us talk to Elder Moori."

 "Join with me.
 We can bring no one back unless we waste Cell and you need a clear mind to prevail."

 Gohan hesitated.
 "This will change me", he stated.
 "This is like Namekian fusion."